mathhhys/softcodes-vs-code/docs/docs/setup/configuration.md

 ### Local and Offline Configuration

-This configuration leverages Ollama for all functionalities - chat, autocomplete, and embeddings - ensuring that no code is transmitted outside your machine, allowing Continue to be run even on an air-gapped computer.
+This configuration leverages Ollama for all functionalities - chat, autocomplete, and embeddings - ensuring that no code is transmitted outside your machine, allowing Softcodes to be run even on an air-gapped computer.

 **What You Need:**